Composable Sketches for Functions of Frequencies: Beyond the Worst Case: Preliminaries

-\begin{enumerate} \item [(i)] \emph{$\ell_1$ sampling without replacement.} A ppswor sketch~\cite{CCD:sigmetrics12} (that builds on the aggregated scheme~\cite{Rosen1997a, bottomk:VLDB2008} and related schemes~\cite{GM:sigmod98,EV:ATAP02}) of size $k$ (storing $k$ keys or hashes of keys) performs perfect without replacement sampling of $k$ keys according to the weights $w_x$.
-The exact frequencies of sampled keys and corresponding inclusion probabilities can be obtained by a second pass over the dataset.
-Alternatively, in a single streaming pass we can collect partial counts that can be used with appropriate tailored estimators~\cite{CCD:sigmetrics12}. \item[(ii)] \emph{$\ell_2$ (and generally $\ell_p$ samples for $p\in [0,2]$) with replacement.} There are multiple designs based on linear projections~\cite{indyk:stable,AndoniKO:FOCS11,mcgregor2016better}.
-The currently best asymptotic space bound is $O(\log \delta^{-1} \log^2 n)$ for a single sampled key, where $\delta$ is the probability of success of producing the sample~\cite{JayaramW:Focs2018}.
-A with-replacement sample of size $k$ can be obtained with a sketch with $O(k \log^2 n \log \delta^{-1})$ bits (assuming the keys are integers between $1$ and $n$).\footnote{The dependence on $\delta$ improves with $k$ but we omit this for brevity.} We note that on skewed distributions without-replacement sampling is significantly more effective for a fixed sample size.
-Our understanding is that there is no prior work for sketches of size $\tilde{O}(k)$ for without-replacement schemes for $p>1$ but there is a planned publication for such sketches for $p\leq 2$ \cite{WithoutReplacementPersonalComm}. \item[(iii)] \emph{Sampling sketches for capping functions~\cite{CapSampling} and more generally concave sublinear functions~\cite{CohenGeri:NeurIPS2019}}.
-We will also consider a multi-objective sample that emulates all concave sublinear functions of frequency with space overhead $O(\log n)$ \cite{CapSampling}. \end{enumerate}
+\begin{enumerate} \item [(i)] \emph{$\ell_1$ sampling without replacement.} A PPSWOR sketch~\cite{CCD:sigmetrics12} (building on the aggregated scheme~\cite{Rosen1997a, bottomk:VLDB2008} and related schemes~\cite{GM:sigmod98,EV:ATAP02}) of size $k$ performs perfect without replacement sampling of $k$ keys according to the weights $w_x$.
+The sketch stores $k$ keys or hashes of keys.
+In one pass over the data, we can pick the sample of $k$ keys.
+In order to compute the inverse-probability estimator, we need to know the exact frequencies of the sampled keys.
+These frequencies and the corresponding inclusion probabilities can be obtained by a second pass over the dataset.
+Alternatively, in a single streaming pass we can collect partial counts that can be used with appropriate tailored estimators~\cite{CCD:sigmetrics12}. \item[(ii)] \emph{$\ell_2$ sampling (and generally $\ell_p$ sampling for $p\in [0,2]$) with replacement.} There are multiple designs based on linear projections~\cite{MonemizadehWoodruff,indyk:stable,AndoniKO:FOCS11,mcgregor2016better}.
+Currently the best asymptotic space bound is $O(\log \delta^{-1} \log^2 n)$ for $0 < p < 2$ (and $O(\log \delta^{-1} \log^3 n)$ for $p = 2$) for a single sampled key, where $1 - \delta$ is the probability of success in producing the sample~\cite{JayaramW:Focs2018}.
+A with-replacement sample of size $k$ can then be obtained with a sketch with $O(k \log^2 n \log \delta^{-1})$ bits.\footnote{These constructions assume that the keys are integers between $1$ and $n$.
+Also, the dependence on $\delta$ improves with $k$ but we omit this for brevity.} We note that on skewed distributions without-replacement sampling is significantly more effective for a fixed sample size.
+Recent work \cite{CohenPW:NeurIPS2020} has provided sampling sketches that have size $\tilde{O}(k)$ and perform without-replacement $\ell_2$ sampling for $p\leq 2$. \item[(iii)] \emph{Sampling sketches for capping functions~\cite{CapSampling} and concave sublinear functions~\cite{CohenGeri:NeurIPS2019}}.
+We will also consider a multi-objective sample that emulates all concave sublinear functions of frequencies with space overhead $O(\log n)$ \cite{CapSampling}. \end{enumerate}